Tijil2111/Tijil2111/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
+I am Tijil a budding programmer.
+I am a Kotlin and Python Developer

 <!--
 **Tijil2111/Tijil2111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.